Fun things to do in Romania

 Spend an unforgettable night at Bâlea Lake Ice Hotel.

-Enjoy a traditional dinner on ice plates and frozen tables sitting comfortably on ice chairs covered in fur, then go and enjoy a defrost session at the Sub Zero Ice Bar with some extra-strong 45+° shot drinks to recover your senses.
+The Balea Ice Hotel is located near the Balea glacier lake, at an altitude of more than 2000 meters in the Făgăraș Mountains.
+During summer you can get there by car, but during the rest of the year you can get there by cable car.
+At the hotel, you can enjoy a traditional dinner on ice plates and frozen tables sitting comfortably on ice chairs covered in fur, and then and enjoy a defrost session at the Sub Zero Ice Bar with some extra-strong 45+° shot drinks to recover your senses.

 Later, make yourself cozy in your ice bed and plunge into the warm fur sheets for a true Ice Age experience.